 We show you how to stay in control when the whole world wants your attention

-The human mind is pretty “wavy” as the kids are saying these days.
-Let’s all take a moment to bask in how great our brains are.
+Ever feel like your mind is racing?
+Ever find yourself reading and realise you’ve been thinking about ten other things at the same time and haven’t taken in anything on the last 2 pages?
+The human mind is amazing.
 Our ability to think ahead, plan and multitask are cognitive traits that separate us from animals.
-We can write poetry, solve problems and mull over the meaning of over life.
+We can write poetry, solve problems, and mull over the meaning of life.
 No brain in the animal kingdom compares to ours.
-In fact, our brain is “the most complex structure in the universe.”
+In fact, our brain is “the most complex structure in the universe” producing thousands of thoughts each day!
 Feeling big headed yet?
 The question is, do we have control of these incredible cognitive machines that live inside our heads and control everything we do?
 Our brains use up 20% of our body’s energy, so if we don’t give our mind a break it’s no wonder we start to feel drained.

 Our favourite tools to help you find that quiet space:

-Biofeedback: technology can be the source of much of our overthinking, but it can also provide tools to help us live healthy and more balanced lives.
-We find HeartMath’s Inner Balance a great way to keep in-check with the inner workings of our minds.
-You simply take a few minutes a day to observe your state and check-in with yourself, and as you create a daily habit of self-consciousness the tool will help you to monitor how this is affecting and perhaps changing the way you feel.
+Biofeedback: Technology can be the source of much of our overthinking, but it can also provide tools to help us live healthy and more balanced lives.
+HeartMath’s Inner Balance is a great way to keep in check with the inner workings of our minds.
+You simply take a few minutes a day to observe your state.
+As you create a daily habit of self-awareness the tool will help you to monitor how this is affecting the way you feel.

-A good book: We recommend The Power of Now by Eckart Tolle.
+A good book: We recommend The Power of Now by Eckhart Tolle.
 This great read reminds us to be more present in our everyday lives.
 It’s a solid resource to keep on your shelf and pick up from time to time.
-We love listening to the audiobook as well, whenever we’re starting to feel the need to be more present.
+We love listening to the audiobook whenever we feel the need to be more present.

-Meditation: the benefits of starting a practice of meditation are endless.
+Meditation: The benefits of starting a practice of meditation are endless.
 By giving your mind some TLC through meditation you can reduce stress, spark creativity and increase focus.
 If you’re new to meditation, check out the Headspace app and website.
-Try out some guided meditation for 10 minutes a day, and, as our friends at Headspace say: “Treat Your Head Right.”
+Try out a guided meditation for 10 minutes a day, and, as our friends at Headspace say: “Treat Your Head Right.”